richardbadir/InstagramBot/README.md

 Could turn this into a website to sign up for notifications using node.js

-(I probably will not be implementing these features, because I decided tow work on a differetn project since I will probably not use this DM notifier)
+(I probably will not be implementing these features, because I decided to work on a different project since I will probably not use this DM notifier)